andrewsantarin/FlexLayout/README.md

 Weights on rows and tabsets specify the relative weight of these nodes within the parent row.
 The actual pixel values do not matter; their relative values will be calculated instead (i.e. two tabsets of weights `30`,`70` relative their parent element would render the same if they had weights of `3`,`7`).

-To control where nodes can be dropped, you can add a callback function to the model through JavaScript:
+To control where nodes can be dropped, you can add a callback function to the model:

 ```javascript
 model.setOnAllowDrop(this.allowDrop);